telerik/fiddler-everywhere-docs/user-guide/live-traffic/live-traffic.md

 ---
 title: Live Traffic
-description: UI instructions for working with the Live Traffic tab in the Fiddler Everywhere application
+description: "Learn how to use the Live Traffic tab in the Fiddler Everywhere web-debugging HTTP-proxy client."
 slug: web-sessions-list
 publish: true
 position: 10